TeamWizardry/Wizardry/README.md

     },
     ...
   ],
+  "fluid": "fluid_name" // Optional, change the fluid the recipe crafts in.
+Defaults to "mana_fluid" if not present.
   "duration": number    // Optional, amount of time required for the recipe to run.
 Defaults to 200 ticks if not present.
-  "radius": number      // Optional, distance around center required to be mana source blocks.
-Defaults to 0 if not present.
+  "required": number    // Optional, number of source blocks required to craft.
+Defaults to 1 if not present.
-                        // Value of 0 = 1x1, 1 = 3x3, 2 = 5x5, 3 = 7x7, etc.
   "consume": boolean    // Optional, determines if the mana blocks required for the recipe will be consumed when processing finishes.
 Defaults to false if not present.
   "explode": boolean    // Optional, determines if any nearby entities will be pushed away when the recipe finishes.
 Defaults to false if not present.
   "bubbling": boolean   // Optional, determines if the items in the pool will make bubbling noises over the recipe's duration.
 Defaults to true if not present.
   "harp": boolean       // Optional, if true, a few notes will play on a harp when the recipe completes.
 Defaults to true if not present.
 }
 ```